Kernix13/Kernix13/README.md

   - Wrote 85+ pages and posts with optimized images and on-page SEO.
 - Remote position as a **Topic Creator** with _The HOTH_: SEO keyword research, meta title, meta description.
 - Volunteer work for [Two Average Gamers](https://twoaveragegamers.com/) and [propMeUp](https://propmeup.net/):
-  - **Two Average Gamers**: Increased Lighthouse score from ~43% to ~71%; wrote 301 redirects for the .htaccess file.
+  - **Two Average Gamers**: Google PSI performance increase from ~43% to ~71%; added 301 redirects to .htaccess file.
-  - **propMeup**: Finished the website and taught the site owner via Slack Huddles how to edit page content using Elementor.
+  - **propMeup**: Finished client's website; taught the site owner via Slack Huddles how to use Elementor.
-- Two clients on Fiverr (my [Fiverr profile](https://www.fiverr.com/jimkernicky?public_mode=true)) involving a WordPress block theme build, and converting PDF tables to HTML tables
+- Two clients on Fiverr (my [Fiverr profile](https://www.fiverr.com/jimkernicky?public_mode=true)): Finished a WordPress site | Converted PDF tables to HTML elements

 ## LANGUAGES AND TOOLS